 Though DC is the only American city offering SmartBike, Clear Channel operates the service in twelve European cities.
 Barcelona claims to have prevented the emission of 960 tons of CO2 in the program’s first six months, Schmidt says.

 Keep an eye out for SmartBike in a town near you.
 San Francisco has already signed up, and Portland, Oregon, and Albuquerque, New Mexico, are considering the idea as well.

 Story by Dianna Dilworth.
 This article originally appeared in Plenty in August 2008.
-The story was added to MNN.com in May 2009.
+The story was added to MNN.com.